shahaamirbader/SO2-MADT/README.md

 This is the code repository for our paper titled "Safe Offline-to-Online Multi-Agent Decision Transformer: A Safety Conscious Sequence Modeling Approach", published in the IEEE/RSJ International Conference on Intelligent Robots and Systems (IROS) 2024.

-Our paper can be accessed via link :
+Our paper can be accessed via the link :

 ## Overview